Ways to Tell if Your Newborn Is Getting Enough Breast Milk

 The following steps help to breastfeed a baby.

 2) Find the correct breastfeeding position.
 Lay the baby across the lap, supporting their head, shoulders, and body in a straight line.
-Position the nose opposite to the nipple and allow their head to tilt back by supporting it with one hand.
+Position the nose opposite to the nipple and allow the head to tilt back by supporting it with one hand.
 Use the other hand to hold them on their side.

 4) Make sure that the baby has a good breastfeeding latch.
 The baby will tilt their head back, and their chin will be touching the mother's breast.
 The baby should take a mouthful of the breast, and the breast should go towards the roof of the mouth.

 5) Check for swallowing.
-When the milk begins to flow, the mother can hear the baby's swallowing and see their jaw moving.
+When the milk begins to flow, the mother can hear the baby's swallowing and see their jaws moving.
 As the flow increases, the mother can notice some tingly sensation in the breast.

 7) Babies can swallow some air while breastfeeding.
 Winding them brings the air up, and the milk goes down by preventing painful trapped wind.
 The best time for burping the baby is in the middle of a feed or after.

-What Advice Do You Give for Breastfeeding Mothers?
+What Advice to Give to Breastfeeding Mothers?

-1. Exclusive breastfeeding till six months completion that is not even water, oral medicines can be given when prescribed or supplements in low birth weight babies.
+• Exclusive breastfeeding till six months completion that is not even water, oral medicines can be given when prescribed or supplements in low birth weight babies.

-2. After six months of completion, start giving other feedings and breast milk because by now, growth is increasing, and breast milk will not be sufficient.
+• After six months of completion, start giving other feedings and breast milk because by now, growth is increasing, and breast milk will not be sufficient.

-3. Breastfeeding mothers have to consume more calories (one extra meal) and enough fluids to have breast milk secretion sufficient for their baby.
+• Breastfeeding mothers have to consume more calories (one extra meal) and enough fluids to have breast milk secretion sufficient for their baby.

 Conclusion: